How to find the best retirement community

 Overall

-If you ever considered retiring in Wisconsin we can give you the basic facts to make a more informed decision.
+If you have been considering the best places to retire in Wisconsin this guide will give you the basic facts to make a more informed decision.
 The reviews on this site give important information about real estate prices; what makes each Wisconsin community special and not so special; along with important facts and considerations about the cultural, economic, medical, and transportation available in Wisconsin.

-Wisconsin, the Badger state, had just over 5.5 million people in 2006.
+Wisconsin, the Badger state, had just under 5.8 million people in 2015 with a median age of 39.
 It has a high concentration of German-Americans and is well known for its cheese (hence cheeseheads) and beer.
 Wisconsin has several geographical areas with frontage on the Great Lakes (Lake Superior and Lake Michigan).
 Its biggest city is the old industrial and beer brewing city of Milwaukee on Lake Michigan, followed by the dynamic college town of Madison; and then by Green Bay and Kenosha.
 It also has many small towns and rural areas.
 Wisconsin has one of the highest concentration of lakes of any state and offers excellent outdoor recreation.
+Updated Dec.
+2016

 The Wikipedia entry for Wisconsin has more facts.